MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

     >**Note**: Azure AD Premium P1 or P2 licenses are required in order to implement dynamic groups.

 1. In the **Manage** section, click **All products**.
-Verify **Azure AD Premium P2** is already added to the list of licenses, if it is added then skip next two steps and continue.
+Verify **Azure AD Premium P2** is already added to the list of licenses, if it is added then skip the next two steps and continue.

 1. Click **+ Try/Buy** and activate the free trial of Azure AD Premium P2.

 1. Refresh the browser window to verify that the activation was successful.

+    >**Note**: It can take up to 10 minutes for the licenses to activate.
+Continue refreshing the page until it appears.
+Do not proceed until the licenses have been activated.

 1. From the **Licenses - All products** blade, select the **Azure Active Directory Premium P2** entry.

 1. Click on **+ Assign**.

-1. On Assign license page click on **+ Add Users and groups** and assign all license options of Azure AD Premium P2 to your user account and the two newly created user accounts.
+1. On the Assign license page click on **+ Add Users and Groups** and assign all license options of Azure AD Premium P2 to your user account and the two newly created user accounts.

 1. Click on **Review + assign** and **Assign**